ovidiuasiminei-ssc/gcp-lz-linter/documentation/Addendum.md

 **Important:**  Please note that kpt is available through the gcloud components, however you may wish to use a specific version, or newer version than that is provided by the gcloud SDK.

+### Set up Config Controller [overview](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview)

+Config Controller provides a managed control plane, based on Kubernetes.
+In addition, Config Controller instances come pre-installed with Policy Controller, Config Sync, and Config Connector.
+By using these components, you can leverage the tools and workflows of Kubernetes to manage Google Cloud resources and achieve consistency by using a GitOps workflow.
+To learn more, see the Config Controller overview.

 ### Policy controller